varshaponnaganti7/covid19-data-analysis/README.md

 # COVID-19 State-wise Data Analysis using Python

 ## Overview

-This project analyzes COVID-19 data for India to examine state-wise trends in confirmed cases, active cases, recoveries, and deaths.
+This project analyzes COVID-19 data in India to understand how confirmed cases, active cases, recoveries, and deaths vary across different states.

 ## Dataset

-* COVID-19 India dataset (~18,000+ rows)
+* File included in this repository: `covid_19_india.csv`
-* Includes state-wise data for confirmed, cured, and death cases
+* Contains ~18,000+ rows of state-wise COVID-19 data including confirmed, cured, and death cases

 ## Tools Used

 * Python
 * Pandas